clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+The main listing does not reauires much preprocessing, if not split the amenities features, which in its original from combine the 100 differents possible amenities (from Dishwasher to children toys).

-The text reviews and apparments pictures need processing :
+The text reviews require a specific processing.
+We use the **detect_lang** package from google to indentify the language of each review.

-For the reviews, first select the reviews written in english, vectorize them using the TFIDF method and finally reduce the dimensionality via the Principal Components Analsysis.
+Then, we select the reviews written in english, vectorize them using the TFIDF method and finally reduce the dimensionality via the Principal Components Analsysis.

-For the pictures, after having scrapped the pictures and converted them into numpy arrays, we work in three steps :
+For the pictures, after having scrapped the pictures from the Airbnb website (110,020 pictures), and converted them into numpy arrays, we implement the following operations :

 - compute the brightness and contrast,
-- compute the 5 top colors,
+- compute the 5 top colors via a K-Means clustering on the the RGB features.
 - compute a PCA for the greyscale pictures.